drlogout/caddy-proxy/Readme.md

 $ docker-compose up -d
 ```

 Please note, that this `caddy` configuration uses the [Letsencrypt staging environment](https://letsencrypt.org/docs/staging-environment/).
+This means your browser will warn you about an insecure connection.
 For use in production remove the `-ca=https://acme-staging.api.letsencrypt.org/directory` flag in `caddy/docker-compose.yaml`.